 A business records affidavit is used under Rule 803(6) of the Federal Rules of Evidence, Article VIII, Hearsay.
 An affidavit, with a business record attached, sworn to by the record keeping custodian of a business, may be accepted as evidence in a case.

 The rule does require that the records must be kept in the normal course of business, as a regular practice, not specially prepared for litigation or a court case.
-A well kept record system can provide valuable information for business analysis and management, as well as being useful in preparing a business records affidavit, if needed.
+A well-kept record system can provide valuable information for business analysis and management, as well as be useful in preparing a business records affidavit if needed.

 For an example, see the sample form at business records affidavit.